Morning, Tuesday, 12th February 2019

 THIS EVENT IS CPD CERTIFIED

-This seminar will be a timely opportunity to discuss the future of carbon capture, usage and storage (CCUS) technologies in the UK - including funding, the direction of policy, and the way forward for making large-scale CCUS a reality in the future.
+This conference will be a timely opportunity to discuss the future of carbon capture, usage and storage (CCUS) technologies in the UK - including funding, the direction of policy, and the way forward for making large-scale CCUS a reality in the future.

-They will also consider issues around confidence in the sector following the launch of the Business, Energy and Industrial Strategy Committee’s inquiry into the future of CCUS, and conflicting advice from the Committee on Climate Change and National Infrastructure Commission on the need for CCUS.
+They will also consider wider issues around confidence in the sector following the launch of the Business, Energy and Industrial Strategy Committee’s inquiry into the future of CCUS, and conflicting advice from the Committee on Climate Change and National Infrastructure Commission on the need for CCUS.

 Further sessions examine planning issues and the prospects for making the technology more commercially viable at scale, including reducing costs and supporting innovation - and latest thinking on the challenges for retrofitting the technology on existing industrial sites and on developing the cost-effectiveness of carbon storage in helping meet climate change targets.